Do I Wanna Know?: In popular culture

 "Do I Wanna Know?" was used in a 2013 Bacardi commercial.
 In September 2014, the song was used in the pilot episode of ABC's TV series Forever, and the fifth episode of Israeli series Ish Hashuv Meod.
 An instrumental version of the song is used in the second season finale of the BBC series Peaky Blinders.
+The song was also present in Ubisoft's 2014 game, The Crew as one of the songs in the in-game radio.